willrhoda4/skenestunts_production/server/handlers/README.txt

                         Headshot/bodyshot thumbnails in search results can be momentarily expanded by clicking on them.

-                        Any team member can add a note to a performer, but note that there is only one note per peformer, meaning that any team member can overwrite (or add to) that note in the future.
+                        Any team member can add a note to a performer, but note that there is only one note per performer, meaning that any team member can overwrite (or add to) that note in the future.

                         Admin and board members can edit a performer's internal class, team members can just view it.